somethingisfishy2025/MatchFixingLeaks-IPL2025/README.md

-# MatchFixingLeaks-IPL2025
+# 🏏 MatchFixingLeaks-IPL2025

-# IPL 2025 Match-fixing Leaks
-There have been rumors about match-fixing involving MI and CSK.
-Due to the sensitivity of the situation, I had to delete my Twitter post about it.
+There have been rumors about match-fixing involving MI and CSK in the IPL 2025 season.
+Due to the sensitivity of the situation, my original Twitter post had to be deleted.
+But I am leaking one of the internal documents here.
-But here are some leaked documents.

-## Documents Inside:
-- Leaked strategy report (check out the PDF for hidden info)
-- Evidence and clues hidden in the metadata of the PDF.
+---

+## 📄 Document Leaked

+- **leaked_strategy_report.pdf**
+⚠️ This is an internal document.
+For your eyes only.

+---

-## My old Twitter handle:
+## 👤 My Old Twitter Handle

-@cric_insider25 (deleted the post to protect my identity)
+`@cric_insider25` (tweet has been deleted to protect identity)

-Hint: Look carefully at the PDF.
-Some info might be hidden in the metadata.
+---

+## 🕵️ OSINT Hint

+This is more than just a PDF.
+Look deeper.
+Metadata never lies.

+---

+> If this repo disappears, you'll know it was real.